-We make payments from any of our bank accounts that have funds.
+We make payments from any of our bank accounts, including the gaming account, that have funds.
 Is that allowed?

-Only approved use of proceeds should be paid directly from the gaming account and reported accordingly.
-If gaming funds are depleted and funds are used from other accounts they are not a use of gaming funds and cannot be paid back subsequent to the receipt of new gaming funds, which must be used only on expenses going forward; in all cases, gaming funds are restricted to AGLC approved gaming program uses as per Section 4.4.7 of the Charitable Gaming Policies Handbook.
+The gaming bank account should be used to pay for those expenditures that are an approved use of proceeds.
+If gaming funds are depleted and non-gaming funds are used, these expenditures are not an approved use of gaming funds.
+In other words, gaming funds cannot be used to repay a non-gaming account for expenditures incurred within the approved use of proceeds.
+In all cases, gaming funds are restricted to AGLC approved gaming program uses as per Section 4.4.4 of the Charitable Gaming Policies Handbook.

 Possible risks: Gaming funds must remain in the designated gaming account and can only be spent on the group’s AGLC approved use of proceeds.
-Any gaming funds spent on unapproved uses must be repaid to the gaming bank account.
-It is important that all volunteer executive attend a GAIN session and be familiar with the use of proceeds so as to ensure that only approved expenses are paid from the gaming bank account.
+Any gaming funds spent on unapproved uses must be repaid to the gaming bank account from non-gaming sources.
+It is recommended that all executives attend a GAIN session and be familiar with the use of proceeds to ensure that only approved expenses are paid from the gaming bank account.

 Acceptable Payment Methods and Supporting Documents